ipld/interface-ipld-format/README.md

 ### Properties

-#### `defaultHashCode`
+#### `defaultHashAlg`

 > Default hash algorithm of the format,

 Most formats have one specific hash algorithm, e.g. Bitcoin’s is `dbl-sha2-256`.
 CBOR can be used with any hash algorithm, though the default in the IPFS world is `sha256`. `defaultHashAlg` is used in the `cid()` call if no hash algorithm is given.
-The value of `defaultHashAlg` must be one code defined in the [Multihash Table](https://github.com/multiformats/multihash#table-for-multihash).
+The value of `defaultHashAlg` is of type `Multicodec` must be one code defined in the [Multihash Table](https://github.com/multiformats/multihash#table-for-multihash).

-#### `codec`
+#### `format`

 > Identifier for the format implementation.

-The `codec` property is used to register a format implementation in IPLD.
+The `format` property of type `Multicodec` is used to register a format implementation in IPLD.
 It needs to be one of the codes specified in the [Multicodec Table](https://github.com/multiformats/multicodec#multicodec-table).

 ## Maintainers